dell/terraform-provider-objectscale/docs/index.md

 page_title: "objectscale Provider"
 subcategory: ""
 description: |-
-  The Terraform provider for Dell ObjectScale can be used to interact with a Dell ObjectScale array in order to manage the array resources.
+  The Terraform provider for Dell Objectscale can be used to interact with a Dell Objectscale array in order to manage the array resources.
 ---

 # objectscale Provider

-The Terraform provider for Dell ObjectScale can be used to interact with a Dell ObjectScale array in order to manage the array resources.
+The Terraform provider for Dell Objectscale can be used to interact with a Dell Objectscale array in order to manage the array resources.

 ## Example Usage
 The following abridged example demonstrates the usage of the provider.